Salt and Weight Loss - Foods Low in Sodium

 With weight loss advice being so focused on eliminating bad sugar from our diet, it is time to shine the light on the bearing of too much salt in the diet and answer, "How much sodium to too much?" and other questions about the widely consumed mineral.

-Before addressing the question, "Why is salt bad for you?" it is important to mention sodium undeniably deserves a spot in a well-balanced diet, as the mineral and electrolyte balances and normalizes fluids in the body.
-Sodium also helps send nerve impulses and impacts muscle function.
+Before addressing the question, "Why is salt bad for you?" it is important to mention sodium undeniably deserves a spot in a well-balanced diet.
+The mineral and electrolyte balances and normalizes fluids in the body, helps send nerve impulses, and impacts muscle function.

-The negativity of sodium mostly stems from its largest intake in the Americanized diet, particularly in the forms of processed, convenience foods.
+The negativity of sodium mostly stems from its large intake in the Americanized diet, particularly in the forms of processed, convenience foods with added salt.

 In fact, the average American diet consumes approximately 3,400 milligrams (mg) of sodium daily.
 To put this number into perspective, the Dietary Guidelines for Americans (DGAs) and American Heart Association (AHA) recommend no more than 2,300 mg per day.